 Vannya is another app designed for birders and provides information on all the subcontinental species including a selection of photographs and calls.

 Merlin is a free app, which covers various specific regions of the world.
-At the time of writing, a pack for Indian birds was not available; but one is expected soon.
+In Feb 2020, Merlin released a pack covering most Indian species — photos, sounds, distribution and textual description.

 If you just want to look at photographs and listen to bird sounds…